JoryHogeveen/view-admin-as/readme.txt

 Just click the role :)

 = 3.
 How does the capability system work? =
-Only the capabilities enabled for your user are shown.
+Only the capabilities that are allowed for your user are shown.
 You can deselect the capabilities by clicking on them.
-When you would like to see the results just click the shiny button on the upper left.
+When you would like to see the results just click the apply button on the upper left.

 You can also filter the roles by name or select/deselect all capabilities.
 Note: When you select/deselect capabilities while you've filtered them only the capabilities shown by your filter are affected!